vivieli77/vivsdivs/_posts/2020-08-01-an-ultimate-guide-to-oat-milk.md

 <h2 class="subtitle">Additional notes</h2>
 While this homemade oat milk is amazing cold and at room temperature, it'll still cook up when heated.
 This means no steamy, creamy lattes unless you add stabilizers that prevent gelatinization.
 The good news is that most store-bought oat milk brands use stabilizers, so I frequently make myself hot matcha lattes with Trader Joe's oat milk instead.

 On the other hand, there *is* a scenario where homemade oat milk is preferable to its store-bought counterpart, namely oat yogurt.
-Whereas we're avoiding gelatinization while making oat milk, we actually take advantage oat starch gelatinization while making oat yogurt.
+Whereas we're avoiding gelatinization while making oat milk, we actually take advantage of oat starch gelatinization while making oat yogurt.
 With most non-dairy milks (almond, cashew, soy), we usually need a thickener to give the yogurt structure, whether it be pectin, agar-agar, or another gelatinous agent.
 However, this thickening property of oats is built in!
 Homemade oat yogurt follows effectively the same process as oat milk, other than that you don't have to keep anything cold.
 The strained milk mix is strained on the stove right after, anyway!
 I use this <a class="bloglink" href="https://myfermentedfoods.com/how-make-vegan-yogurt/">recipe</a>, and it's continuously served me well.

 So, this is it.
 Oat my goodness!
 I look forward to the new heights that you'll bring this information to—new innovative techniques, visionary flavors, and groundbreaking recipes and applications.
 Wishing you my best :)